 Our broad experience includes such matters as:

 - Serving as litigation national coordinating counsel for a global automotive corporation, overseeing and managing more than 30,000 individual asbestos cases throughout the United States.
-In addition, we have represented numerous other manufacturers of purportedly asbestos-containing products on a state-wide and regional basis.
+Also, we have represented numerous other manufacturers of purportedly asbestos-containing products on a state-wide and regional basis.

 - Serving as litigation national coordinating counsel for several manufacturers of various carbon and graphite products in personal injury claims and jurisdictions across the country, directly handling these matters and/or overseeing their defense